Greg-GB/express-sendJSON/README.md

     }
 }
 ```

+## Future Enhancements
+* Response Time
+* Self-Uri's
+* Possibly res.sendError or another module for that

 ### Feedback
 Feel free to open bugs or file enhancement requests.
 I'm always open to improvements.
 Thanks!